 Fundamentals of supply and demand

-The supply and demand These are key principles in economics that explain how the prices and quantities of goods are determined.
+The supply and demand they are key principles in economics that explain how the prices and quantities of goods are determined.
 This dynamic relationship motivates the decisions of producers and consumers.

-Essentially, supply represents the quantity that sellers are willing to offer, and demand represents the quantity that buyers wish to acquire at different prices.
+In essence, supply represents the quantity that sellers are willing to offer and demand represents the quantity that buyers want to purchase at different prices.

-The interaction between these two concepts forms the basis for understanding market behavior, allowing an equilibrium to be established in prices and quantities.
+The interaction between these two concepts forms the basis for understanding the behavior of the markets, allowing a balance to be established in prices and quantities.

 Definition and dynamic relationship

-The offer is the quantity of a good that sellers wish to sell at different prices, while the demand It reflects how much consumers want to buy.
+The offer it is the quantity of a good that sellers want to sell at different prices, while the demand it reflects how much consumers want to buy.

 Both elements are interrelated, adjusting to each other to find a price where the quantity supplied equals the quantity demanded.